flixofon/x99-dual-bigsur/README.md

 # OpenCore EFI for X99-Dual Systems

+Since I don't own the hardware of the project anymore and therefore can't update and test it, the project is no longer maintained.

 ## System Specs:
 - ASUS Radeon RX Vega 56
 - 2X Xeon E5 2676V3